opensearch-project/documentation-website/_api-reference/cluster-api/cluster-stats.md

 index_metric | String | A comma-separated list of [index metric groups](#index-metric-groups), for example, `docs,store`.
 Default is all index metrics.

-Although the `master` terminology has been deprecated for `cluster_manager` after OpenSearch 2.0, we retained the `master` field for backwards compatibility.
+Although the term `master` was deprecated in favor of `cluster_manager` subsequent to OpenSearch 2.0, the `master` field was retained for backward compatibility.
 If you have a node that has either a `master` role or a `cluster_manager` role, the `count` increases for both fields by 1.
-To see an example node count increase, see the [example response](#example-response).
+For an example node count increase, see the [example response](#example-response).
 {: .note }

 ### Metric groups